panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 Vue [composition API](https://vuejs.org/guide/extras/composition-api-faq.html) uses an [imperative approach](https://en.wikipedia.org/wiki/Imperative_programming) to code the behavior of components.
 Compared to the [options API](https://vuejs.org/guide/typescript/options-api.html), I find the composition API being more brittle while sacrificing a bit in explicitness.

 The [reactivity API](https://vuejs.org/api/reactivity-core.html) adds many possibilities to the composition API, while, again, keeping the code brief.
-However, some of the behavior of the reactivity in Vue might be a bit unexpected.
-For example, sometimes you might unexpectedly lose the reactivity of data.
+But sometimes the reactivity in Vue might work in a surprising way, for example, sometimes you might unexpectedly lose the reactivity of data.

-In this post, you will learn how to correctly destructure the props of a Vue component so that props do not lose reactivity.
+In this post, you will learn how to correctly destructure props of a Vue component so that props do not lose reactivity.

 ## 1. Destructuring props

-If you want to access the props supplied to a component inside the script setup, you need to use a special compiler macro [defineProps()](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits):
+If you want to access the props supplied to a component inside the [setup script](https://vuejs.org/api/sfc-script-setup.html), you need to use a special compiler macro [defineProps()](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits):

 ```vue
 <script lang="ts" setup>